natebrunelle/cstheory-f22/markdown/quiz6.md

 # Topics Covered

 See above for details on the deadline of this quiz.
+It will be released no later than Monday December 5.

 This quiz contains 2 questions: